 A: An ODFI will identify in Nacha’s Risk Management Portal all Third-Party Senders that allow Nested Third-Party Sender ACH origination.

-A: The ACH Contact Rule becomes effective on July 1, 2020.
-Compliance with registration requirements must be completed by October 30, 2020.
+A: The ACH Contact Rule became effective on July 1, 2020.
+The deadline for compliance with registration requirements was October 30, 2020.

 A: Nacha created the ACH Contact Registry for financial institutions to be able to more easily connect with other financial institutions about ACH operations, exceptions, and risk management.
 Codifying the requirement to use the ACH Contact Registry in the Nacha Operating Rules ensures contact information by all financial institutions that participate in the ACH Network will be available.

 A: After a participating financial institution has provided their contact information, they will be able to search the ACH Contact Registry by routing number or financial institution name and view the contacts that other financial institutions have provided.